Residence Permits

 You can submit your application in person at the MINISTRY OF THE INTERIOR “MOI” (Department for Asylum and Migration Policy) – Výstavní 55, Ostrava.

 Opening hours: Mo, We: 8am – 5pm; Tu, Th: 8am – 12am.
-You can also make an online appointment.
+We strongly advise you to make an online appointment, or by phone at +420 974 801 801 (also in English).

-The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
+- The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
 A good idea is to bring along an interpreter, a friend or, which is a very elegant solution, to come on Monday or Wednesday morning where there are social workers provided by CPIC, the governmental agency.
 They speak English and will help you with the paperwork.

-Please keep in mind that all documents must be originals or notarized copies (read how to obtain verified copies here), sometimes an Apostille is required.
-Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 15 days (30 days in the case of a change of address).
+- Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 3 days (30 days in the case of a change of address).